samincgs/Massimo/README.md

 [STILL IN PROGRESS]

-A full-stack Restaurant Food Delivery service that provides a comprehensive, mobile-responsive platform with intuitive user design, robust payment processing, and real-time order status updates.
+A Restaurant Food Delivery service that provides a comprehensive, mobile-responsive platform with intuitive user design.
+This nextjs website is made to help improve my design skills and make more fluid and well-constructe website designs.

 ### Frameworks/Libraries Used